Jakob-Bach/Constrained-Filter-Feature-Selection/src/cffs_package/README.md

 and the feature selection.
 To assess how strongly the constraints cut down the space of valid solutions, we can use `compute_solution_fraction()`.
-However, this function iterates over each solution candidate and checks whether it is valid or not.
+However, this function iterates over each solution candidate and checks whether it is valid or not, which becomes very expensive with a growing number of features.
 Alternatively, `estimate_solution_fraction()` randomly samples solutions to estimate this quantity.

-Our code snippet also shows that you can remove all constraints without setting up a new optimization problem.
+Our code snippet also shows that you can remove all constraints via `clear_constraints()` without setting up a new optimization problem.
 You can also add further constraints after optimization and then optimize again.
 The optimizer keeps its state between optimizations, so you may benefit from a warm start.

 ## Developer Info

-New operators / expressions types for constraints in `expressions.py` should (directly or indirectly) inherit from the top-level superclass `Expression.py`.
-Preferably, inherit from its subclass
+New operators / expressions types for constraints in `expressions.py` should (directly or indirectly) inherit from the top-level superclass `Expression`.
+Preferably, inherit from one of its subclasses

 - `BooleanExpression` (if your operator returns a boolean value; need to override `is_true()`) or
 - `ArithmeticExpression` (if your operator returns a numeric value; need to override `get_value()`).